Interdisciplinary Programs

 AFST 343.
 American Fiction, post-WWII. (also ENGL 343) Works since 1945, with emphasis on living authors.
 Prerequisite: ENGL 225 or permission of instructor.
 Alternate years.

 AFST 349.
-21st-Century Queer Minority Writing. (also ENGL 349) This course takes the following question as its starting point: How do non-white members of the LGBTQ+ community experience their sexualities and identities in and apart from mainstream representations?
-Focusing on narratives from the 21st century, we will work towards a better understanding of what it means to be queer and a racial minority.
+21st-Century Queer Minority Writing.
+(Also ENGL/WGSS 349) This course takes the following question as its starting point: How do non-white members of the LGBTQ+ community experience their sexualities and identities in and apart from mainstream representations?
+Focusing on narratives from the 21st-century, we will work towards a better understanding of what it means to be queer and a racial minority.
 In so doing, we will work towards a better understanding of what it means to belong to this (Queer) Nation.
+Prerequisite: LinC F1 or equivalent and Junior or senior standing.
 (U2)

 AFST 357.
 Racial and Ethnic Inequality. (also SOC 357) Current and historical theories of race and ethnicity paradigms.
 Concepts of minority-dominant relations, assimilation, pluralism, strains of anti-racism, immigration, segregation.